Welcome back to the Shadowproof Mailbag.

 In conclusion …

-Tell me about your week!
+Tell me about your weekend in the comments.
 You can also share articles you enjoyed recently, or whatever is on your mind.
 The mailbag is an open thread.

 - This introduction to our community is a good place to start if you want to know how you can help us make Shadowproof a better and more welcoming place.